guildxyz/guild-network/docs/validator.md

 2023-03-06 10:13:16 💤 Idle (0 peers), best: #1 (0xbb88…9c0c), finalized #0 (0x9fc1…2e54), ⬇ 0 ⬆ 0
 ```

-**NOTE** This command does not deploy your node, it only starts a local development node to ensure the source was built properly and the node behaves as it should.
+**NOTE**: This command does not deploy your node, it only starts a local development node to ensure the source was built properly and the node behaves as it should.

 ## Generate cryptographic keys